yaroAmaro219/Nasa/README.md

 1) Read **ALL** of the directions before doing step 2.
 We'll know...

 ### STEP 2: Make a New Repo
-:heavy_exclamation_mark: You will be using your personal GitHub, **not** GitHub Enterprise!
+:heavy_exclamation_mark: You will be using your **personal GitHub**, **not** GitHub Enterprise!
 1. [make a new github repo for your project](https://help.github.com/articles/create-a-repo/).
 DO NOT CLONE THIS REPO.
 2. Make sure it's set to "Public" and **do not** initialize with a README.md file.
 3. This will take you to a new page that you will use in Step 3.

 ### STEP 3: Pitch Your Project
 Before you start coding, you will be meeting with an instructor for ~10 minutes to get your app idea approved.
-Prepare the following materials **before** this meeting and put them in your README.md:
+Prepare the following materials **before** this meeting and update your README.md: [MacDown](https://macdown.uranusjr.com/) is a great markdown editor.
+We strongly suggest you take advantage of its great UI.

+Your README.md must contain the following sections:
 - A working title for your app
-- What API you want to use and what information you want to get from it.
-- Write out what features you will need to build in order to meet MVP
-- Stretch goals for additional / advanced features for when you complete your MVP
+- **Descripntion** .4-5 sentences summarizing the functionality of your app.
+Feel free to include what problem is your app solving.
-- Wireframes showing your app's layout on desktop, tablet, and mobile.
+-- **Wireframes** Wireframes showing your app's layout on desktop, tablet, and **mobile**.
 These can be as lo-fi or as hi-fi as you want.
-You don't have to put these in the README, but please upload them to your repository.
+You can either to put these in the README or upload them to your repository.
+- **API** What API you want to use and what information you want to get from it.
+- **Features** Write out what features you will need to build in order to meet MVP.
+- **Stretch goals** Stretch goals for additional / advanced features for when you complete your MVP.

 ### STEP 4: &#x1F534; Build Your Project MVP —  Mandatory To Pass